ibm-cloud-docs/appid/access-control.md

   {: codeblock}

-## Creating roles
+## Creating roles in the UI
+{: #create-roles-gui}
-{: #create-roles}
+{: ui}

 A role is a group of scopes that apply to the same type of user.
 For example, if you create an admin role, the scopes section might allow for that role to perform read, write, or create actions.
 But, if you were to create another role called `viewer`, those assigned that role would have read only access.

-### Creating roles in the UI
-{: #create-roles-gui}

-You can use the {{site.data.keyword.appid_short_notm}} service dashboard to create roles.
+To create a role, you can use the {{site.data.keyword.appid_short_notm}} UI.

 1. Go to **Profiles and roles > Roles** in the {{site.data.keyword.appid_short_notm}} dashboard.
 2. Click **Create role** to open the configuration screen.